ajeeth-k47/DBMS-Semester-Assignment/README.md

   }
 ])
 ```
-Time => It tooks around 20 seconds to fetch the result
+Time => It tooks around 20 seconds to fetch the result.I cannot include the result because it take too much space here.

 #### 5. Query to fetch no of quantity purchased by age group for each category